ckormanyos/avr-gcc-build/README.md

 `ckormanyos/avr-gcc-build` provides shell and YAML scripts to build a modern `avr-gcc` on GHA native runner(s).
-Built toolchains are distributed as ZIP-archive(s) directly in the Workflow-Run(s) on GHA.
+Built toolchains are distributed as ZIP-archive(s) directly from the Workflow-Run(s) on GHA.

 Design goals:
   - Use YAML and shell scripts to build modern `avr-gcc` on-the-fly.